 How many facilitators are needed?

 We’re recruiting on an ongoing basis passionate people all across Scotland with a diversity of ages, genders, areas and cultural backgrounds.
 We want to keep the group smaller for now so we can properly support you over the next six months and create a good sense of community.

 How will I run Conversations?

 Either you or someone you know will offer to host a Conversation.
 This person will invite approximately 6-12 people (either online, or to their home, or to a local venue) and you will go along and present information you’ve been trained in, facilitate discussion, and motivate action.

 You’ll be supported by us every step of the way with digital learning materials, live webinars, mentoring and workshops.
 You can even choose to partner up with another facilitator to run Conversations together.

 Do I need to hold the Conversations online?

 Facilitators can run the Conversations in-person or online.
-The Conversations must be held in line with current COVID-19 restrictions.
 It also depends on your personal preference, but we do suspect that your friends and family will be looking forward to getting together in-person for a meat-free meal or cake to go with the Conversation!

 Can I just host Conversations?